 How do I know if I am ready to sit the test?

-If you have got at least 32 out of 40 questions correct in two practice tests, and you feel confident you could pass the test (under test conditions), you should contact a test centre and ask to take the test as an external candidate (some centres will charge a fee for this).
+If you have got at least 32 out of 40 questions correct in two of the practice tests L, M or N, and if you feel confident that you could pass the test (under test conditions), you should contact a test centre to talk about the next step.

-You should let the test centre know that you can show them printouts of the results of two practice tests (with pass marks of at least 32 out of 40) and that you took the tests on screen.
+You should let the test centre know that you can provide them with printouts of the results of two practice tests (with pass marks of at least 32 out of 40) and that you took the tests on screen.
 One of these tests should have been taken under test conditions.
-Information about test conditions is in the quick links.
+Information about test conditions is available in the Quick Links.

 Where do I find my nearest test centre?

-To find a test centre near you, which accepts external candidates, select Find a test centre on the Move On homepage and look for the external candidate flag.
+To find a test centre near you, select Find a test centre on the Move On homepage.
 If you want to take the on-screen test, you will need to ask the centre if they offer the tests on screen.